Polish Lowland Sheepdog

 Caring Guide

-Polish Lowland Sheepdogs are generally robust and healthy dogs with relatively few breed-specific health concerns - a testament to their working heritage and careful breeding practices.
+Polish Lowland Sheepdogs are generally robust and healthy dogs, a testament to their working heritage.
 Most PONs enjoy good health throughout their 10-14 year lifespan, but like all breeds, there are some conditions to be aware of.

-Hip dysplasia is the primary concern, where the hip joint doesn't form properly, potentially causing pain and mobility issues.
-Responsible Australian breeders will provide hip evaluation certificates for breeding dogs.
-Eye problems, particularly progressive retinal atrophy, can also occur, though DNA testing has made this increasingly rare.
-Regular ophthalmologist evaluations are recommended.
+Hip dysplasia is the primary genetic concern, where the hip joint doesn't form properly.
+Reputable ANKC-registered breeders in Australia will provide hip evaluation certificates for parent dogs.
+Eye problems, particularly progressive retinal atrophy (PRA), can also occur, though DNA testing has made this increasingly rare.

-Ear infections can be a concern due to their drop ears and heavy coat around the head area.
-Weekly ear cleaning is essential, especially after beach visits or swimming.
-Their love of food can lead to obesity if not carefully managed, which is particularly problematic given their moderate exercise needs and stocky build.
+Ear infections can be a concern due to their drop ears and heavy coat.
+Weekly ear cleaning is essential, especially after beach visits.
+Their love of food can also lead to obesity if not carefully managed, which puts extra strain on their joints.

 Polish Lowland Sheepdogs have hearty appetites that match their working heritage, but their moderate activity levels and tendency toward weight gain mean careful feeding management is essential.
 Many breed specialists recommend a lower-protein diet than you might expect for a working breed - this doesn't mean skimping on quality, but rather choosing well-balanced nutrition that matches their actual energy expenditure.